hatchddigital/eggbox/README.md

 # Eggbox

 A custom, configurable icon font set using a slightly modified version of the brilliant [Fontcustom](http://fontcustom.com/) Ruby Gem (v0.1.1), by [Yifei Zhang](https://twitter.com/exYZ) and [Joshua Gross](https://twitter.com/endtwist).
-We're also using many icons from the [Snowcone](http://tangentsnowball.github.com/Snowcone/index.html) icon webfont set by Tangent Snowball.
+Icons are from the [Snowcone](http://tangentsnowball.github.com/Snowcone/index.html) icon webfont set by Tangent Snowball.

 ## To install